LeHack/Docker-network-research/README.md

 ```
 :warning: Even if you do not have authentication enabled in your registry (and even though the documentation says "If authentication with the registry is required") you **have** to provide some credentials.
 Without this the next step will fail.

-Second, we have to push the images and prepare the deployment... wait-for-it... **playbook**!
+Second, we have to push the images and prepare the deployment ...wait-for-it... **playbook**!
 Contrary to its name, the deploy command does not really deploy anything anywhere.
 It only prepares a file inside a new directory called _ansible-deployment_ (you can also override its name with _--output-path_).
 The default engine is docker:
 ```ansible-container deploy --push-to my-local-registry --output-path docker-deploy```